-- lighthouse-23.04.0-ovf.zip An Open Volume Format file inside a PKZip archive.
-This is for use with virtual machine managers such as KVM and Virtual Box. - lighthouse-23.04.0-vmx.zip A VMware configuration file inside a PKZip archive.
-This is for use with virtual machine managers from VMware. - lighthouse-23.04.0-raw.hdd.tar A raw (.hdd) file.
-This file has been compressed with tar and is for use with hosting services such as ElasticHosts. - lighthouse-23.04.0.ova An Open Virtual Appliance file.
-This is for use with virtual machine managers such as VM and Virtual Box as well as for use with virtual machine managers from VMware. - lighthouse-23.04.0-hyperv.zip A Hyper-V configuration file with Powershell script inside a PKZip archive.
-This is for use in Microsoft Hyper-V deployment. - lighthouse-23.04.0.azure.zip A Microsoft Azure file, for deploying on Azure. - lighthouse-aws-bootstrap.sh, and the lighthouse-23.04.0.aws.raw.tar image A shell script for deploying on AWS. - lighthouse-23.04.0.lh\upg An upgrade file.

-- lighthouse-23.04.0.aws.lh upg Upgrade on AWS. - lighthouse-23.04.0.azure.zip Upgrade on Azure.
+- lighthouse-24.02.0-ovf.zip An Open Volume Format file inside a PKZip archive.
+This is for use with virtual machine managers such as KVM and Virtual Box. - lighthouse-24.02.0-vmx.zip A VMware configuration file inside a PKZip archive.
+This is for use with virtual machine managers from VMware. - lighthouse-24.02.0.ova An Open Virtual Appliance file.
+This is for use with virtual machine managers such as VM and Virtual Box as well as for use with virtual machine managers from VMware. - lighthouse-24.02.0-hyperv.zip A Hyper-V configuration file with Powershell script inside a PKZip archive.
+This is for use in Microsoft Hyper-V deployment. - lighthouse-24.02.0.azure.zip A Microsoft Azure file, for deploying on Azure. - lighthouse-aws-bootstrap.sh, and the lighthouse-24.02.0.aws.raw.tar image A shell script for deploying on AWS. - lighthouse-24.02.0.lh_upg An upgrade file. - lighthouse-24.02.0.aws.lh_upg Upgrade on AWS. - lighthouse-24.02.0.azure.zip Upgrade on Azure.